zhixiaozhang/python-dignostics/README.md

 Calculate enviromental conditions offline using history output from Weather Research and Forecasting (WRF) model

-Example1: recalc_wrfout.py Perform calculation and write them into a seperate files
+Example1: recalc_wrfout.py Perform calculation and write them into a seperate file

-Example2: calc_wrfout.py Perform calculation and attach them into input model output files
+Example2: calc_wrfout.py Perform calculation and attach them into the input file

 # Compile Fortran Module: